 This is an introductory Social Dance class geared to beginners and taught with an emphasis on the social aspects of dance.
 The basics of several dance styles are taught, with attention paid to footwork, posture, and the arts of leading, following, and co-creating a dance.
 Each semester dances are selected from the following list: East Coast Swing, Triple Step Swing, Slow Waltzes, Cha cha, Night Club Two- Step, Tango, Foxtrot, Rumba, Merengue and Salsa.
-Partners are not required; no prior experience needed.
+Partners are not required, we rotate partners in class; no prior experience needed.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.